frou/yt2pod/README.md

 ## YouTube Data API

 YouTube's Data API is used to query information.
-If you do not already have an API key, [get one from Google for free][apikey] (ignore the OAuth stuff - a basic server key is what's needed).

-* `yt_data_api_key` in the config file is where to put your API key
+If you want to use [your own][apikey] API key, replace the one in the example config.

 ## Flags